laumbourassa/scoped/README.md

 ## License

-The SALUT library is released under the **MIT License**.
+scoped.h is released under the **MIT License**.
 You are free to use, modify, and distribute it under the terms of the license.
 See the [MIT License](https://opensource.org/licenses/MIT) for more details.

 ## Author

-This library was developed by **Laurent Mailloux-Bourassa**.
+This header file was developed by **Laurent Mailloux-Bourassa**.